altocodenl/tagaway/readme.md

    - Rotate pictures.
    - Delete pictures.

-   - Refresh list of pictures if there's an upload in the background.

 - Open
    - Open picture and trigger fullscreen.
    - If exit fullscreen, exit picture too.